Magenta-Mause/Medals-Deployment/README.md

 bash installation.sh
 ```

-The script will ask you for some information, create a deploy.env file for you and start the docker compose.
+The script will clone this repository, ask you for some information, create a deploy.env file for and start the docker compose.

 ## Custom Deployment